 Do not forget to go to a veterinarian in case of a problem or change in your animal's dermis.
 Early detection of any skin disease in dogs will help make treatment more effective.

 Albino dog - Before the adoption

-Remember that it will be very important to sterilize it.
+Remember that it will be very important to sterilize him.
 Indeed, although this dog could be your best friend and deserves all your love and respect, it would be unfair to give birth to other dogs with this condition which, without being fatal, can make their life very difficult.

 Diagnosis of the albino dog

 Despite the extensive research on the canine genome and hereditary diseases of dogs, little is still known about albinism in dogs.
 It could be that the genes involved are on the C and P loci (the loci are the positions of the genes on the chromosomes), as in other mammals.
 However, no information has been 100% conclusive.

 Unfortunately, the diagnosis of albinism in dogs would only be reliable through genetic analysis, but since they lack normal genetic markers, it is made based on visible characteristics.

 Therefore, the person in charge of establishing the diagnosis of albinism must be a professional experienced in the subject.
 The ideal would be to have it diagnosed by a veterinarian specializing in genetics.
 Still, the breeder of the dog / the shelter can also do it themselves if they have sufficient knowledge of the subject and a good file on the pedigree of their dogs.